The Final Fantasy Legend: Reception and legacy

 The Game Boy version of the game received mixed reviews in retrospective.
 IGN called The Final Fantasy Legend a "compelling RPG with a complex gameplay system and a solid soundtrack", but complained about the game's difficulty and "dated" graphics.
 Allgame praised the title on its merits as a role-playing game, but criticized its high difficulty and lack of a sense of direction.
-1UP's Retronauts described its gameplay as a successor to Final Fantasy IIs, though added that the systems involved were not properly refined until its sequel; they further stated that the randomness of the mutant and monster character classes made the game very difficult.
+1UPs Retronauts described its gameplay as a successor to Final Fantasy IIs, though added that the systems involved were not properly refined until its sequel; they further stated that the randomness of the mutant and monster character classes made the game very difficult.
 Spencer Yip of Siliconera named it as a game he was thankful for playing, citing it as opening his mind to story-based games more so than titles like Dragon Quest, and in part led to the creation of the website.

 TechnoBuffalo's Ron Duwell said that, while it was regarded less favorably than its sequels, its flaws could be worked around and added that there was no such other title to compete like The Final Fantasy Legend.
-1UP.com's Jeremy Parish called it one of the "essential" games for the Game Boy as well as one of the best of 1989, noting its introduction of new ideas that contrasted the Final Fantasy series and calling it "a pretty decent portable RPG in its own right".
+1UP.coms Jeremy Parish called it one of the "essential" games for the Game Boy as well as one of the best of 1989, noting its introduction of new ideas that contrasted the Final Fantasy series and calling it "a pretty decent portable RPG in its own right".
 GameDaily named it a definite game for Game Boy alongside the related Final Fantasy titles, describing it as providing "hours of role-playing excitement".
 Andrew Vanden Bossche described the game as "unusual" amongst Japanese roleplaying games, describing its narrative as "loosely connected experiences rather than the sort of epic narrative the RPG genre is commonly thought of".
 As a result, the off-screen deaths of non-player characters felt more "poignant" and an example of memento mori.
 However, he also felt the monster class system as counter-intuitive, as frequently said classes emphasized the point of enemies as "designed to pose challenges, not overcome them".
 Electronic Gaming Monthly, Pocket Games, and GameSpot shared this sentiment; the latter three named it one of the top fifty games for the Game Boy.
 Along with Final Fantasy Adventure and the other two Final Fantasy Legend games, Game Informer placed as the sixth in their list of the "Top 25 Game Boy Games of All-Time" in 1997.